-Brita filters can come as fittings to tap faucets or be part of pitcher jugs or water bottles.
-People with concerns about germs or chemicals in tap water may use these filters to remove the components of the water that may affect its taste, smell, or safety.
+Brita filters can feature in tap faucets or certain pitcher jugs or water bottles.
+People may use these filters to remove the components of water that affect its taste, smell, or safety.

 Water filters vary in design depending on their purpose, and there is currently